What is Ethylene?

 - Used as a refrigerant.

-- Used as an anesthetic.
+- Used as an anaesthetic.

 - Used to accelerate the ripening of fruits commercially.